nayhur/whitewaterpark-flows/README.md

     - Split into quartiles to get hydrologic year types: wet, wet-typical, dry-typical, and dry years
   - Altered flows based on Environmental Impact Statement diversion amounts (released by US Army Corp of Engineers)
     - Impacts on 40-year study period, also split into hydrologic year types
-  - Boatable days estimates using the threshold 355 cfs, collected by economic survey
+  - [Boatable Days](https://github.com/nayhur/BoatableDays.png) estimate using the threshold 355 cfs, collected by economic survey